-- DUNLOP I-Armor Protective Eyewear: we all know Dunlop is heavily associated with Squash, thus their I-Armor Protective Eyewear goggle has the seal of approval from the World Squash Federation.
-In terms of style and feel for the Squash player, it has an ergonomic style to provide extra stability and comfort for players, plus made from Polycarbonate and is shatterproof.
+- DUNLOP I-Armor Protective Eyewear: we all know Dunlop is heavily associated with Squash, thus their I-Armor Protective Eyewear goggles have the seal of approval from the World Squash Federation.
+In terms of style and feel for the Squash player, it has an ergonomic style to provide extra stability and comfort for players, plus made from Polycarbonate, and is shatterproof.

-- Head Impulse Protective Eyewear: with Head, they produce equipment for Squash’s racquets cousin Badminton and Tennis, so it good to know if you enjoy either one you are sure onto a winner their products for eye-protection in racquet sports.
-With this model of Squash goggle, they are highly recommended because of comfort while playing.
+- Head Impulse Protective Eyewear: with Head, they produce equipment for Squash’s racquets cousin Badminton and Tennis, so it is good to know if you enjoy either one you are sure onto a winner their products for eye-protection in racquet sports.
+This model of Squash goggles, they are highly recommended because of their comfort while playing.
 The goggles are lightweight and come with an anti-fogging polycarbonate lens.

-- Bangers HS-OTG Protective Eyeguard: now if you are Squash player who wears prescription glasses and enjoys Squash, these US made goggle are one for you as you can wear them under the goggles.
-It is worth knowing that these goggles have wide vision, in addition to shatterproof, anti-fogging, and anti-scratching polycarbonate lens.
+- Bangers HS-OTG Protective Eyeguard: now if you are a Squash player who wears prescription glasses and enjoys Squash, these US-made goggles are one for you as you can wear them under your glasses.
+It is worth knowing that these goggles have a wide vision, in addition to shatterproof, anti-fogging, and anti-scratching polycarbonate lenses.

-- Wilson Vents Eyewear: just like Head and Dunlop, Wilson is another racquets manufacturer associated with Squash and its racquet cousin’s Badminton and Tennis.
-The Vents Eyewear goggle has been designed to provide the clearest possible vision with a distortion-free technology.
+- Wilson Vents Eyewear: just like Head and Dunlop, Wilson is another racquets manufacturer associated with Squash and its racquet cousins – Badminton and Tennis.
+The Vents Eyewear goggle has been designed to provide the clearest possible vision with distortion-free technology.
 Furthermore, it has a nosepiece to provide additional comfort and stability even for players who sweat more than usual.

-- Tecnifibre Absolute Squash Eyewear: If you are, a Squash player that owns a Tecnifibre racquet and enjoys comfort, their Absolute goggle is said to be one of the unique goggles in the market in terms of its looks and design.
-It has an innovative vented shield technology to maximise airflow and reduce fogging; plus the lens has an anti-scratch and anti-fog coating on it and made from nylon material.
-One of notable design feature of this goggle is its curved side arms with rubber grip pads that hold the frame in its position and provides additional stabilisation.
-For added bonus, the goggles come with a protective case, in order for them to be cleaned after a game.
+- Tecnifibre Absolute Squash Eyewear: If you are, a Squash player that owns a Tecnifibre racquet and enjoys comfort, their Absolute goggles are said to be one of the unique goggles in the market in terms of their looks and design.
+It has an innovative vented shield technology to maximise airflow and reduce fogging; plus the lens has an anti-scratch and anti-fog coating on it and is made from nylon material.
+One such notable design feature of this goggle is its curved side arms with rubber grip pads that hold the frame in its position and provides additional stabilisation.
+As an added bonus, the goggles come with a protective case, in order for them to be cleaned after a game.

 For the full article visit: https://racketsportsworld.com/best-racquetball-squash-eyewear/

-It worth knowing that a sturdy pair of scratch resistant goggles will ensure they do not have to be replaced regularly and that your vision is not impaired whilst wearing your goggles.
+It is worth knowing that a sturdy pair of scratch-resistant goggles will ensure they do not have to be replaced regularly and that your vision is not impaired whilst wearing your goggles.